kompetenzbolzen/termgl/Readme.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9b19f9f7a8d241368f6ee640d824b293)](https://www.codacy.com/app/kompetenzbolzen/engine?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=kompetenzbolzen/engine&amp;utm_campaign=Badge_Grade)
 [![CodeFactor](https://www.codefactor.io/repository/github/kompetenzbolzen/engine/badge/master)](https://www.codefactor.io/repository/github/kompetenzbolzen/engine/overview/master)

-# engine (the most creative name I could come up with)
+# TermGL

-engine is a library for displaying ASCII-graphics in a text console.
+TermGL is a library for displaying ASCII-graphics in a text console.
 For more information on how to use, consult the documentation (`make doc`) and look at the example programs in `example/`.

 ## Compiling the library

-engine should compile just fine with just the c++ standard librarys.
+TermGL should compile just fine with just the c++ standard librarys.
 The Makefile is set up for clang, but gcc should also work.
 Required Packages:

     clang